Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 Tested the functions for additional bugs and made improvements to load and view playlist and player.c.
 Will continue reviewing tomorrow.

 ### 2025-01-18, 3:45 P.M - Edited main.c for filename field
 Modified main.c to include filename parameter.
+Also removed skip function in main and reorganized order.